postspectacular/devart-codefactory/README.md

 This project was commissioned by Google & Barbican as part of [DevArt](http://devart.withgoogle.com) at the [Digital Revolutions](http://www.barbican.org.uk/digital-revolution) exhibition.

-Visit [devartcodefactory.com](http://devartcodefactory.com) to view the live project, learn more about it, browse the online gallery & create your own piece...
+Visit [devartcodefactory.com](http://devartcodefactory.com) to view the live project, [learn more about it](http://devartcodefactory.com/#/about), [browse the online gallery](http://devartcodefactory.com/#/gallery) and create your own piece...

-This repository contains all source code and relevant assets created between January - August 2014, which I hope might be valuable for others interested in studying a complete & non-trivial Clojure/ClojureScript project (5000+ LOC).
+This repository contains all source code and relevant assets created between January - August 2014, which I hope might be valuable for others interested in studying a complete & non-trivial Clojure/ClojureScript project (6200+ LOC).
 Furthermore, this project serves as the first public realworld use case of the various libraries of the [thi.ng](http://thi.ng) collection.
 You're very welcome to submit bug fixes & patches, but this release is primarily meant for educational purposes.

 ## Building this project